jezhumble/cdsite/_pages/foundations/test-automation.md

-Get started by building a skeleton deployment pipeline---create a single unit test, a single acceptance test, an automated deployment script that stands up an exploratory testing envrionment, and thread them together.
+Get started by building a skeleton deployment pipeline---create a single unit test, a single acceptance test, an automated deployment script that stands up an exploratory testing environment, and thread them together.
 Then increase test coverage and extend your deployment pipeline as your product or service evolves.